National Indian Film Festival of Australia: Organisation

 To maintain transparency and inclusiveness in selection, NIFFA established an all-women Nomination Council in its inaugural year.
-The Nomination Council comprised distinguished women from the film and media industry.
-Achala Datar, head of film distribution for Zee Studios in Australia, New Zealand, and Fiji, and former executive producer with Balaji Telefilms, brought extensive experience in both Indian and Australian markets.
-Deepti Sachdeva, an award-winning producer with a master's from Jamia Millia Islamia and a former NDTV journalist, has produced acclaimed works such as Bollywood DownUnder and The Run, and has served on juries for the Asian Television Awards, New York Festivals, and BANFF Rockie Awards.
-Neeru Saluja, a seasoned arts journalist and critic with over two decades of experience, has contributed to major festivals including the Sydney Film Festival, SXSW Sydney, WOMADelaide, the AACTA Awards, and the Asia Pacific Screen Awards.
-Rounding out the council is Amruta Apte, an actor, producer, and production coordinator at SBS.
-Active in theatre and film, she directed the award-winning short film Ankur and contributed to the groundbreaking Australian TV series Four Years Later, which spotlighted South Asian talent.
+Achala Datar, head of film distribution for Zee Studios in Australia, New Zealand, and Fiji, and former executive producer with Balaji Telefilms, brought experience in both Indian and Australian markets.
+Deepti Sachdeva, a producer and former NDTV journalist, has produced Bollywood DownUnder and The Run, and has served on juries for the Asian Television Awards, New York Festivals, and BANFF Rockie Awards.
+Neeru Saluja, an arts journalist and critic, has contributed to festivals including the Sydney Film Festival, SXSW Sydney, WOMADelaide, the AACTA Awards, and the Asia Pacific Screen Awards.
+Amruta Apte, an actor, producer, and production coordinator at SBS, directed the short film Ankur and contributed to the Australian TV series Four Years Later.

 Reception

 The festival received positive coverage from NDTV, The Hindu, ABC, and The Indian Sun, which praised its inclusiveness, cultural focus, and expansion of the Australia–India screen relationship.